 The process took quite awhile.
 I worked full time and raised a daughter while getting through the prerequisite classes one at a time and then pharmacy school.
 It was nearly eleven years from beginning to end.
 I graduated from Wingate University School of Pharmacy in 2008.
 Best decision ever.
 I love working as a pharmacist and there is no doubt that Pike’s Pharmacy is where I belong.

 There are big shoes to fill around here and every day I open the door I’m reminded why I love this business.
 Jesse Senior with his professionalism and nit-pickyness is always on my mind.
 I can’t put ointment in a jar without hearing his voice.
 The top of it should be just so, like a Dairy Queen curlicue.
-Jesse Junior is still here working with me most days, a kind, gentle, even-handed constant.
+Jesse Junior still pops in to visit on occasion, a kind, gentle, even-handed constant.
 Their influence and guidance has been a gift.
 The folks that work with us are family, too.
-From Ana and Jenny to Elena…many of them have been with us for years.
+From Ana and Jenny to George…many of them have been with us for years.
 There’s a good reason why.
 We make a pretty good team.
 A mostly happy, sometimes dysfunctional, just-like-family team.
 And our patients — our customers — are family, too.
 We know most by name.
 We’ve known their parents and grandparents and watched them grow up.
 Our pharmacy’s neighborhood is part of the family as well.
 It’s like the neighborhood you grew up in, familiar and comforting with all its successes and challenges.

 I stand corrected.
 Pharmacy is my thing.
 Pike’s Pharmacy is our thing.
 It’s unlike any other pharmacy you’ve visited.
 It’s where we want to be every day.
 We hope you’ll come visit and become part of the family, too.
 Come get unCHAINED at Pike’s.